primiano/perfetto-docs/docs/concepts/buffers.md

 2. When a page of the shared memory buffer is filled, the producer will send an async IPC to the service, asking it to copy the shared memory page just written.
-Then the producer will grab the next free page in the shared memory buffer and keep writing.
+Then, the producer will grab the next free page in the shared memory buffer and keep writing.

-3. When the service receives the IPC it copies the shared memory page into the central buffer and mark the shared memory buffer page as free again.
-Data sources within the producer are be able to reuse that page at this point.
+3. When the service receives the IPC, it copies the shared memory page into the central buffer and marks the shared memory buffer page as free again.
+Data sources within the producer are able to reuse that page at this point.

 4. When the tracing session ends, the service sends a `Flush` request to all data sources.
 In reaction to this, data sources will commit all outstanding